Key Takeaways

 Clumping occurs when your homemade powder absorbs a small amount of moisture from the air.
 Don’t worry, it’s still good to use!
 To keep it fresh, store your detergent in a sealed container somewhere cool and dry.
 If you do find clumps, break them up with a spoon or give the powder a quick sift before scooping it into the washer.

-Yes, but sometimes powders don’t dissolve fully in dispensers, especially in cold water.
+Yes, but sometimes powders don’t dissolve completely in dispensers, especially when using cold water.
 If this happens, add the detergent directly to the drum or dissolve it in water first.

 Homemade laundry powder does a solid job on everyday dirt, sweat, and light stains.
 But tougher spots—like grass, grease, or even food spills—sometimes need a little extra attention.
 For grass stains, try making a quick paste by mixing a small amount of your laundry powder with water and rubbing it directly onto the stain before tossing it in the wash.
 For grease or oil, a dab of liquid dish soap can help break it down.
 You can also soak stained clothes in warm water with a scoop of your powder for 30 minutes before washing.